||Bonneville Shoreline Trail - Pleasant View

 ||This section of trail is not the official Bonneville

 Shoreline Trail.
+(That is, not at the time of this writing.)
 It's a bit hard to locate so you'll have to know exactly

 how to find it.
 It's significantly more technical than the stretch from